 CityGML export

+4.2: Property projections can now also be defined for abstract feature types.

+4.1: Added support for using SQL and XML queries for CityGML exports to be able express more flexible and complex filter conditions.

+4.1: Added support for exporting CityGML content to (G)ZIP files.

 Database content can now be exported to CityGML 2.0 or 1.0.
 When exporting to CityGML 1.0, feature types only available in CityGML 2.0 such as bridges and tunnels are omitted.

 City object group members can now be exported as-reference (using XLink references) instead of as-value to reduce export times.
 However, note that filter criteria are not applied in this case, which might result in CityGML files containing non-resolvable XLink references.